liaujianjie/firebase-to-supabase-auth-migrator/README.md

    1. Firebase project ID
    2. Supabase Postgres connection string — you can grab it from `https://app.supabase.io/project/<ref>/settings/database`
    3. Download Supabase Certificate
-      - copy it to the roof of the project
+      - copy it to the root of the project
       - rename it to `supabase-ca-cert.crt`
 1. `yarn setup`
 1. `yarn exportUsers`